sean-smith/scale-out-computing-on-aws/docs/web-interface/my-job-queue.md

 - Limit of running jobs exceeded
 - Limit of provisioning instance exceeded
 - AWS Service limit errors (eg: cannot provision more EBS volume)
-- Can't start job when "restrict_ri=True" if you do not have enough Reserved Instance availables
+- Can't start job when "force_ri=True" if you do not have enough Reserved Instance availables
 - ...